Blog/

 Thorough inspection helps businesses identify any recurring product issues, which can be valuable feedback for future product improvements or quality checks.

-5. Processing the Return
+5. Processing the return

 After inspecting the item, the next step is to process the return based on the company’s return policy.
 This may involve several options depending on what the customer has chosen.